 If you need a place to spend the night, why not stay at my Airbnb property?
 In addition to being able to provide you with local tourist information, I can also help you find any services you might need such as a nearby shop for outfitting cycling enthusiasts.
 Furthermore, there is a great fruit and vegetable shop just a 1-minute walk from my guesthouse, a large supermarket just a 3-minute walk from my guesthouse, and many other services you might need that are within walking distance.

 Road 300 is a mountain road that twists and turns, but the tunnels are shorter than other routes.
+Make no mistake, this is not an easy bike ride!

 If you leave road 300 and cycle to the right location around Lake Motosu, you can see the exact view of Mount Fuji that is depicted on the Japanese ¥1,000 bank note!